-Ethanol is a renewable fuel made from various plant materials collectively known as "biomass."
+Ethanol is a renewable fuel that can be made from various plant materials, collectively known as "biomass."
 Studies have estimated that ethanol and other biofuels could replace 30% or more of U.S. gasoline demand by 2030.

 More than 95% of U.S. gasoline contains ethanol in a low-level blend to oxygenate the fuel and reduce air pollution.
-Ethanol is also increasingly available in E85, an alternative fuel that can be used in flexible fuel vehicles.
+Ethanol is also increasingly available in a high-level blend called E85, an alternative fuel that can be used in flexible fuel vehicles.

 Several steps are required to make ethanol available as a vehicle fuel.
-Biomass feedstocks are grown and transported to ethanol production facilities.
-After ethanol is produced at the facilities, a distribution network supplies ethanol-gasoline blends to fueling stations for use by drivers.
+First, biomass feedstocks are grown and transported to ethanol production facilities.
+There, biomass is broken down into its component sugars and converted into ethanol.
+Afterwards, a distribution network supplies it to fuel blenders, who then ship ethanol-gasoline blends to fueling stations for use by drivers.

-Ethanol (also known as ethyl alcohol, grain alcohol, and EtOH) is a clear, colorless liquid.
-It is made of the same chemical compound—and it is the same renewable biofuel—whether it is produced from starch- and sugar-based feedstocks such as corn grain (as it primarily is in the United States) or sugar cane (as it primarily is in Brazil).
+Ethanol (also known as ethyl alcohol, grain alcohol, and EtOH) is a colorless, flammable liquid.
+It is composed of the same chemical compound (CH3CH2OH) whether it is produced from starch- and sugar-based feedstocks such as corn grain, or from agricultural residues and dedicated energy crops.

-Making ethanol from cellulosic feedstocks—such as grass, wood, crop residues, or old newspapers—is more challenging than using starch or sugars.
-These materials must first be broken down into their component sugars for subsequent fermentation to ethanol in a process called biochemical conversion.
-Cellulosic feedstocks also can be converted into ethanol using heat and chemicals in a process called thermochemical conversion.
+Making ethanol from cellulosic feedstocks—such as agricultural residues, woody plants, and dedicated energy crops—is more challenging than using starch or sugars.
+These materials must first be broken down into their component sugars for subsequent conversion to ethanol in a process called biochemical conversion.
+Cellulosic feedstocks can also be converted into ethanol using heat and chemicals in a process called thermochemical conversion.

 Ethanol works well in internal combustion engines.
 In fact, Henry Ford and other early automakers thought ethanol would be the world's primary fuel before gasoline became so readily available.
-However, a gallon of pure ethanol contains about 30% less energy than a gallon of gasoline.
+One consideration of ethanol, though, is that a gallon of pure ethanol contains about 30% less energy than a gallon of gasoline.

 Ethanol is a high-octane fuel.
-Octane helps prevent engine knocking and is extremely important in engines designed to operate at a higher compression ratio, so they generate more power.
-More than 95% of the gasoline in the United States contains up to 10% ethanol to boost octane.
+Octane helps prevent engine knocking and is extremely important in engines designed to operate at high compression ratios, which generate more power.
+More than 95% of the gasoline in the United States contains up to 10% ethanol to boost its octane level.

 Ethanol is blended with gasoline in various amounts for use in vehicles.
 Low-level blends, up to E10 (10% ethanol, 90% gasoline), are classified as "substantially similar" to gasoline by the U.S. Environmental Protection Agency, meaning they can be used legally in any gasoline-powered vehicle.